Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

   # 📊 Retail Sales Analysis SQL (EDA)
-This analysis was conducted on a retail sales dataset containing information on order, customer, product, and across multiple regions, product categories, and customer segments.
+This analysis was conducted on a retail sales dataset containing information on order, customers, products, and revenue across multiple regions, product categories, and customer segments.

 ## 🔍Overview
 This project performs Exploratory Data Analysis (EDA) on Retail sales data using SQL.
-Eight SQL queries were developed to answer key business questions related to overall performance, sales trends, regional distrinution, product profitability, customer segmentation, high-value transactions, sub-category rankings, and profitability thresholds.
+Eight SQL queries were developed to answer key business questions related to overall performance, sales trends, regional distribution, product profitability, customer segmentation, high-value transactions, sub-category rankings, and profitability thresholds.

 The goal is to uncover actionable insights that can support strategic business decision-making.